GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Service-Provider-v3.md

-# HOWTO Install and Configure a Shibboleth SP v3
+# HOWTO Install and Configure a Shibboleth SeP v3

 ## Table of Contents